fondation451/fulltype/README.md

 ### `parseJson`

-The `parseJson` function allows you to parse a JSON according to a model.
+The `typeArchitect.parseJson` function allows you to parse a JSON according to a model.
 The parsed value is statically type to the type derived from the model.
 During the parsing, there will also be some dynamic check performed.

+### `generate`

+The `typeArchitect.generate` function allows you to generate a random data from a model.